Triple E-class container ship: Market

 Maersk Line planned to use the ships on routes between Europe and Asia.
 In 2008, there was a reduction in demand for container transport caused by economic recessions in many countries.
 This left shipping lines in financial difficulties in 2009, with surplus capacity in their ships.
 Some ships were laid up or scrapped.
-However fortunately, there was a sudden resurgence of demand for container transport in 2010; Maersk Line posted its largest ever profit, and orders for new ships increased, leading to fresh concerns about future overcapacity.
+However, there was a sudden resurgence of demand for container transport in 2010; Maersk Line posted its largest ever profit, and orders for new ships increased, leading to fresh concerns about future overcapacity.
 The market was still characterized by overcapacity and decreasing prices for new ships in 2013.
 China Shipping Container Lines ordered five ships with a capacity of 18,400 TEU from Hyundai Heavy Industries, topping the Triple E class, with delivery from late 2014.
 United Arab Shipping Company has ordered (also from Hyundai) five slightly larger ships and five ships larger than the Maersk E class.
 Several other larger ships have been ordered by the industry.

 Slow steaming, as used by the Triple E class, is one way of maximizing capacity and reducing fuel consumption.
 The order for many big ships is a gamble on Maersk's part that Chinese exports will continue to grow.
 Lack of market growth in the second half of 2012 caused Maersk to postpone a decision on how to use the Triple E class.
 Five Triple E-class vessels were to be delivered in 2013, with an impact sometime in 2014 with eight or nine Triple E-class vessels operating.
 Maersk already uses approximately 100 ships on the Asia-Europe route, which is their most important.
 SeaIntel expects about 46 ships with more than 10,000 TEU each to be delivered worldwide in 2013.
 The construction of newer, larger ships has influenced development plans at ports such as London Gateway and JadeWeserPort in Wilhelmshaven (Germany), and Algeciras and Tanjung had bigger cranes installed.
 The maximum number of TEUs carried in one trip was 18,024 in January 2015, in Algeciras, Spain.